-As mentioned above, the Mac OS 11.6, or Big Sur, update recently arrived along with the iOS 14.8 and watchOS 7.
+The Mac OS 11.6, or Big Sur, update recently arrived along with the iOS 14.8 and watchOS 7.
 6.2.
 The most notable changes are security updates.
-It seems that these updates were needed as Apple said that the flaws have possibly been, “actively exploited.”
+It seems that everybody needed these updates as Apple said that the flaws have possibly been “actively exploited.”
 The last thing the good folks at Apple want to do is leave their users open to exploitation because of issues with security in their OS.
 Some of the fixes that come with this update are below.

 This fix for the macOS Big Sur works on a PDF that was maliciously crafted.
-The problem was that this could lead to code execution which was arbitrary.
+The problem was that this could lead to an arbitrary code execution.
 Apple took note of the issue, and the Big Sur fix addressed the integer overflow by improving validation of input.

 Another issue for the macOS Big Sur fix was with web content.
 It seems that web content might have been crafted maliciously leading to an arbitrary execution of code.
-This issue was addressed with better memory management.
+They addressed the issue with better memory management.